TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 Error: failed to circularise sequence A_utg000008c for multiple reasons.
 You must either repair this sequence or exclude it and then try running trycycler reconcile again.
 ```

 As you can see here, there are errors and faliures that does not allow the program to continue...
-We need to manually inspect this errors and curate the clusters.
+We need to manually inspect this errors and curate the faliure clusters.
 To do this we will use the log file the ```for loop``` created by the ```tee``` comand:

 ```console
 (/net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/ONPTools/Trycycler) [bio326-21-0@cn-17 MiniON.trycycler.clusters]$ cd MiniON.FilterClusters.dir/